Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

     }
 );
 ```
-2. To test this, run the following form a cmd prompt `curl http://localhost:5000/playmediatoall`
+1. To test this, run the following form a cmd prompt `curl http://localhost:5000/playmediatoall`

 ## Start recording
-1. insert the following code snippets above `app.Run()`, rerun the server, and end existing calls.
 ```c#
 app.MapGet("/startrecording", () =>
     {